Greedy Algorithm for Interval Scheduling Problem

 452. Minimum Number of Arrows to Burst Balloons | 🟠 |

-What is a Greedy Algorithm?
+What is a greedy algorithm?
 A greedy algorithm can be considered a special case of dynamic programming.
-Compared to dynamic programming, using a greedy algorithm requires meeting more conditions (greedy choice property), but it is more efficient.
+Compared to dynamic programming, a greedy algorithm requires more conditions to be met (the greedy choice property), but it is more efficient.

-For example, if a problem requires exponential time with a brute-force approach, using dynamic programming to eliminate overlapping subproblems can reduce it to polynomial time.
-If it satisfies the greedy choice property, the time complexity can be further reduced to linear.
+For example, an algorithm problem that requires exponential time using a brute-force solution can be reduced to polynomial time if overlapping subproblems can be eliminated using dynamic programming.
+If the greedy choice property is satisfied, the time complexity can be further reduced to linear.

 What is the greedy choice property?
-Simply put, it means making a locally optimal choice at each step, which leads to a globally optimal result.
-Note that this is a special property and only a subset of problems possess it.
+Simply put, it means making the locally optimal choice at each step, and the final result is globally optimal.
+Note that this is a special property that only some problems possess.

-For instance, if you have 100 RMB notes in front of you and you can only take ten, how do you maximize the total value?
-Obviously, by always choosing the note with the highest value among the remaining ones, your final selection will be optimal.
+For example, if you have 100 banknotes in front of you and can only take ten, how do you get the highest total value?
+It's clear that choosing the largest denomination remaining each time will lead to the optimal result.

-However, most problems clearly do not have the greedy choice property.
-For example, in the card game "Dou Di Zhu," if the opponent plays a pair of threes, the greedy strategy would be to play the smallest card that beats it.
-But in reality, you might even play a pair of kings.
-In such cases, a greedy algorithm won't work, and you need to use dynamic programming instead, as discussed in the previous article Dynamic Programming for Game Theory.
+However, most problems do not have the greedy choice property.
+For instance, in the card game "Dou Di Zhu," if the opponent plays a pair of threes, the greedy strategy would suggest playing the smallest possible card that can beat them.
+In reality, we might even play a "bomb" card.
+In such cases, a greedy algorithm is not suitable, and dynamic programming is needed, as discussed in the previous article Dynamic Programming for Game Problems.

 You are given many closed intervals of the form [start, end]

 .
-Your task is to design an algorithm to determine the maximum number of non-overlapping intervals.
+Design an algorithm to calculate the maximum number of non-overlapping intervals.

 int intervalSchedule(int[][] intvs);